jeremytammik/tbc/a/2043_lookup_geo_visual.md

 - Improved arrow position for vertical edges on visualization
 - Multithreading visualization support.
 Changing settings now does not affect rendering.
 Previously there were artifacts due to fast settings changes

-- Added new `Element` extensions:
+New `Element` extensions:

 - GetCuttingSolids &ndash; Gets all the solids which cut the input element
 - GetSolidsBeingCut &ndash; Get all the solids which are cut by the input element
 - IsAllowedForSolidCut &ndash; Validates that the element is eligible for a solid-solid cut
 - IsElementFromAppropriateContext &ndash; Validates that the element is from an appropriate document

 ####<a name="7"></a> Versions and Visualisation Wiki